sehumah/Simple-Instagram/README.md

 **Simple-Instagram** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication.
+- [x] User can sign up to create a new account using Parse authentication.
-- [ ] User can log in and log out of his or her account.
+- [x] User can log in and log out of his or her account.
-- [ ] The current signed in user is persisted across app restarts.
+- [x] The current signed in user is persisted across app restarts.
 - [ ] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented: